-A boolean value that is true if the 'kilobytes' word should be added to the resulting string, false otherwise.
+A boolean value that is true if the 'bytes' suffix should be added to the resulting string in addition to the 'kilo'/'mega'/'giga'/'tera' word, false otherwise.
 The default setting is false.

-A string value that specifies precision of the value to show (if the value in KB is float type formatted).
-It is set to -1 by default (only the integer part of the value in KB should be shown).
+A string value that specifies precision of the resulting value to show.
+It is set to -1 by default (only the integer part of the value should be shown).

-A string value that holds the passed in number of bytes transferred to KB and formatted as specified.
+A string value that holds the passed in number of bytes transferred to the best format and output as specified.

 The above code snippet shows the results of four invocations of this function, each time with different parameters.

-In case the precision parameter is set to a negative value or not specified, the function transfers the passed in number of bytes to kilobytes and then rounds up the result to its integer part.
+In case the precision parameter is set to a negative value or not specified, the function transfers the passed in number of bytes to KB/MB/GB/TB (the best format is selected) and then rounds up the result to its integer part.
 The resulting string contains an integer part of the value and a dot delimiter, the fractional part of the value is missing.